NatasaMiric/feedme-api/README.md

 * PostgreSQL - used as a database management system.
 * Git - used for version control
 * GitHub - project repository
-* Heroku - used for hosting the application
+* Heroku - used for hosting the application- UPDATE 02.11.2024-the app is migrated to Render
-* ElephantSQL - PostgreSQL database hosting service.
+* ElephantSQL - PostgreSQL database hosting service UPDATE 02.11.2024 - migrated to Neon
 * Cloudinary 1.32.0 - for free image hosting
 * Code Institute GitPod Full Template - Using the GitPod Full Template from the Code Institute for my project.